 The network includes two centers.
 The first, a headquarters in Germany, in Koblenz.
 The second, a tactical seat in the Amersfoort military center in the Netherlands.

-With many greetings to the Union.
+With many regards to the Union.

 Source: Dutch Ministry of Defense